swiftwasm/swiftwasm-pad/README.md

 Frontend web application sends requests to CompilerAPI, link compiled object files and shared library and run linked executable wasm.
 `library.so.wasm` is the shared library combined with Swift Standard Library, Tokamak and JavaScriptKit.
 The library is built by [`./PreviewSystem/build-script.sh`](https://github.com/kateinoigakukun/swiftwasm-pad/blob/master/PreviewSystem/build-script.sh)
 This frontend application uses WebAssembly linker implemented by Swift named [chibi-link](https://github.com/kateinoigakukun/chibi-link/) to reduce CompileAPI's load and also reduce transfer data size.
+The linker is executed in Web Worker to avoid blocking UI.